Texas wind farms sue Citigroup over charges from winter storm

-Shannon Wind and Flat Top Wind, subsidiaries of Innergex Renewable Energy Inc (INE.TO), operate North Texas wind farms that halted their wind turbines during an arctic deep freeze.
-Both had agreements to physically deliver power to Citi Energy, a unit of Citigroup Inc (C.N), at fixed prices.
+Shannon Wind and Flat Top Wind, subsidiaries of Innergex Renewable Energy Inc, operate North Texas wind farms that halted their wind turbines during an arctic deep freeze.
+Both had agreements to physically deliver power to Citi Energy, a unit of Citigroup Inc, at fixed prices.

 Unusually frigid temperatures knocked out nearly half of the state’s power plants in mid-February, leaving 4.5 million people without heat or light for days and bankrupting at least three companies due to high wholesale power prices.

-The wind firms, partly owned by Starwood Energy Group Global and a fund run by BlackRock Inc (BLK.N), respectively, declared force majeure after their turbines froze.
+The wind firms, partly owned by Starwood Energy Group Global and BlackRock Inc, respectively, declared force majeure after their turbines froze.
 But, their lawsuits in Harris County District Court claimed, Citi ignored the declarations and invoiced them for electricity it bought at inflated prices.

-Citi and BlackRock declined to comment, and Starwood did not have an immediate comment.
-Innergex did not immediately respond to a request for comment.
+Citi declined to comment, and Starwood did not have an immediate comment.
+BlackRock and Innergex did not immediately respond to requests for comment.

 Citi billed Shannon Wind for $39.5 million for four days of electricity, and billed Flat Top Wind for $79.3 million for seven days of electricity, according to the suits filed in Harris County District Court, Houston.